-The Honourable Wayne Wouters, PC is Strategic and Policy Advisor to the firm.
+The Honourable Wayne Wouters, PC, OC is Strategic and Policy Advisor to the firm.

 Wayne brings his extensive experience and keen insight to the firm and its clients developed during his distinguished 37-year career in public service, including five years serving as the Clerk of the Privy Council of Canada.
 As Clerk, he held the roles of Deputy Minister to the Prime Minister, Secretary to the Cabinet and Head of the Public Service, providing direct advice and support to the Prime Minister on all issues affecting and implicating the federal Government.

-During his tenure as Clerk, Wayne played a pivotal role in major Government of Canada initiatives, including public sector strategies such as Canada’s Economic Action Plan; led large and complex institutional transformations; and enhanced Canada’s international trade relations including important changes to regulatory regimes like Investment Canada.
+During his tenure as Clerk, Wayne played a pivotal role in major Government of Canada initiatives, including public sector strategies such as Canada’s Economic Action Plan to address the recent financial crisis; led large and complex institutional transformations; and enhanced Canada’s international trade relations including important changes to regulatory regimes like Investment Canada.
 In 2013 and 2014, he led Blueprint 2020 an unprecedented, national and web-enabled consultation process engaging nearly 110,000 Public Servants from coast to coast designed to capture their views and aspirations and articulate a vision for a world-class Public Service equipped to serve Canada and Canadians now and into the future.

 Known for his ability to combine visionary, strategic, financial and tactical expertise in complex environments, Wayne has industry expertise in the oil and gas and natural resources, technology, telecommunications, security and projects sectors and provides advisory services to the firm’s clients.
 Wayne also has experience in creating partnerships between Canada’s indigenous groups and businesses operating in Canada.
 He has significant expertise in Canadian trade relations, having played a significant role in establishing the European Union-Canada trade agreement and Canada’s free trade agreement with the Republic of Korea, as well as advancing the Trans-Pacific Partnership.